texanmason/texanmason.github.io/_posts/2019-08-12-lets-talk-about-booze.markdown

 * Article 335 says we can't have booze anywhere near a fundraiser on lodge property.
 * Article 508 restates Article 224's points and says it's a Masonic disciplinary violation to have or drink alcohol anywhere in a building used by a lodge unless:
 	* it's a small amount used in part of existing ritual.
-	* it's required for observances required by existing organization regulations
+	* it's required for observances required by existing organization regulations.
 	* or it's happening in a commercial space.

 #### The Problem